COPYRIGHT OFFICE NEWS

 Dalhousie Libraries' e-Reserve Service

-Want to make course-related articles and book chapters available electronically to your students in Blackboard or Brightspace?
-The Dalhousie Libraries offer faculty an e-Reserve service: an option to have links to licensed e-content added to your reading lists and uploaded to Blackboard or Moodle by one of the Dal Libraries’ Circulation staff, with copyright clearance obtained if necessary.
+Want to make course-related articles and book chapters available electronically to your students in Brightspace?
+The Dalhousie Libraries offer faculty an e-Reserve service: an option to have links to licensed e-content added to your reading lists and uploaded to Brightspace by one of the Dal Libraries’ Circulation staff, with copyright clearance obtained if necessary.

 For further information on this service, please visit the Dalhousie Libraries' Course Reserves for Faculty webpage.